Old Quarrington

-Old Quarrington is a hamlet in County Durham, in England.
+Old Quarrington is a hamlet in the civil parish of Cassop-cum-Quarrington, in County Durham, England.
 It is situated between Bowburn and Quarrington Hill.
 It is also known locally as Heugh Hall, which was the name of a local colliery.

-In the Middle Ages, Old Quarrington was the centre of a district of County Durham called “Queringdonshire" (Quarringtonshire), which contained nearby Sherburn, Shadforth, Cassop, Tursdale and Whitwell House.
+In the Middle Ages, Old Quarrington was the centre of a district of County Durham called “Queringdonshire" (Quarringtonshire), which contained nearby Sherburn, Shadforth, Cassop, Wingate and Whitwell House.